 The country’s public was terrified as the press was quick to support Anslinger and marijuana was subsequently banned.
 However, looking back into Licata’s files proved that there was no evidence that the young boy had ever used cannabis.

-Meanwhile the war Dixon declared on drugs as “public enemy number one” in the 70’s didn’t help either, as to quote Dixon, who’s war on illegal substances was brought on by his hate of addicts and racism, “reefer makes darkies think they’re as good as white men.”
+Meanwhile the war Nixon declared on drugs as “public enemy number one” in the 70’s didn’t help either, as to quote Nixon, who’s war on illegal substances was brought on by his hate of addicts and racism, “reefer makes darkies think they’re as good as white men.”

 Thus, making the substance illegal in the first place was done out of contempt, rather than a process done under the factual consideration of medical practitioners who believed it to be harmful.